robin-armstrong/info-esrf-experiments/README.md

-This repository contains code which replicates the numerical experiments in R. Armstrong and I. Grooms, *Data Assimilation With An Integral-Form Ensemble Square-Root Filter*.
+This repository contains code which replicates the numerical experiments in R. Armstrong and I. Grooms, *Data Assimilation With An Integral-Form Ensemble Square-Root Filter* ([https://arxiv.org/abs/2503.00253](https://arxiv.org/abs/2503.00253)).

 ## Getting Started